Chenopodium pallidicaule: Breeding

 The pseudocereal is considered a semi-domesticated plant by many researchers.
 Initiating genetic enhancement efforts for cañihua is necessary for the continued or intensified cultivation of this crop.
-The plant shows morphologically weedy characteristics, non-uniform maturation, and tendency to sheed shattering.
+The plant shows morphologically weedy characteristics, non-uniform maturation, and tendency to seed shattering.
 A further agronomic issue is the small seed size that makes harvesting and processing of the seed difficult.

 Breeding goals are to increase the plant height and non-shattering behaviour, among other characteristics.
 Since 2019 a whole assembly reference genome for cañihua is available and renewed interest in improving agronomic properties using modern plant breeding is expected by experts.

 Domestication

 Cañihua is considered a semi-domesticated plant by many researchers.
 Nevertheless, clear distinctions between wild and cultivated lines can be shown phylogenetically.
 Chenopodium pallidicaule was domesticated by the Tiwanaku culture, a pre-Columbian civilization that thrived in the Andean Altiplano.
 The lacustrine region of Lake Titicaca is considered the centre of origin – it is there where genetic variability in cañihua is still greatest.
-Morphological seed inquiries and bibliographic reviews suggest that domestication could have occurred 3'500 years before present.
-In archaeological sites remains of cañihua starches are found with an age of 5'000 to 3'200 years.
-Other sources date the cultivation as far back as 7'000 years.
+Morphological seed inquiries and bibliographic reviews suggest that domestication could have occurred 3,500 years before present.
+In archaeological sites remains of cañihua starches are found with an age of 5,000 to 3,200 years.
+Other sources date the cultivation as far back as 7,000 years.
 The exact history of domestication remains speculative.

 After the Spanish Conquest cultivation of cañihua was discouraged due to its association with indigenous cultures.
 Today cañihua remains confined to Peru and Bolivia and the crop has not spread outside the arid highland regions.
 It is cultivated in the Peruvian Sierra zone and in the Altiplano of Bolivia, with the Punio department being particularly significant for cañihua cultivation.